JPS Gallery

 Advertising

 If you believe Hong Kong is a cultural desert when it comes to visual arts, think again!
-When you’re strolling around the heart of the city and exploring nooks and crannies around town, there’s actually art everywhere in our metropolis – as long as you know where to look for it.
+Explore nooks and crannies around town and you’ll find there’s actually art everywhere in our metropolis – as long as you know where to look.
 From art institutions that gather up-and-coming local talents under one roof to international galleries featuring works by established artists, there’s plenty to satisfy your cultural cravings.
 If you’re not sure where to start, here’s a handy guide to some of the most interesting art spots to kick off your journey as a bona fide culture vulture.

 RECOMMENDED: Check out our pick of the best art exhibitions in Hong Kong for inspiration and discover an abundance of incredible art